 By Michael Zeligs MST | Start Motion Media Production Company

-AI Isn’t Just a Tool—It’s Reconceptualizing Creativity
+AI Isn’t Just a Tool—It’s Redefining Creativity

 Experiential Grounding: A New Dawn in Artistry

 In the flicker of glowing monitors and the soft hum of processing power, creative studios across the globe are undergoing a metamorphosis.
-The tactile resistance of brush against canvas is increasingly replaced by interfaces where artistic vision and machine intelligence combine.
+The tactile resistance of brush against canvas is increasingly replaced by interfaces where artistic vision and machine intelligence coalesce.

 We must ask ourselves: has AI simply become another tool?
 Or has it fundamentally altered the soul of creativity?